ccdale/s3tar/README.md

   'file_2020-03-04T12:32:21.txt'

-  The 'start' and 'end' parameters can either be ISO formatted date strings or Unix timestamps.
+  The 'start' and 'end' parameters can either be ISO formatted date strings or unix timestamps.
 If only the date portion of the date/time string is given the time defaults to midnight of that day.

   The length parameter is a string of the form '3h', '2d', '1w' for,